Addressing type Ia supernova color variability with a linear spectral template: The pure expansion spectral model

-Here $p$ and $\lambda$ are, respectively, phase (i.e. number of days since maximum light in B-band) and wavelength.
-The parameter $x_0$ controls the rest frame flux amplitude while the set of surfaces $M_i(p, \lambda)$ consists of SEDs that, together with the remaining free parameters, $x_1$ and $x_2$, should accommodate the observed dispersion for these objects.
-From now on, we will refer to the pure expansion model as PETS (Pure Expansion Template for Supernovae).
+Once again, $\lambda$ is the wavelength and $p$ is the phase.
+The parameter $x_0$ controls the rest frame flux amplitude while the set of surfaces $M_i(p, \lambda)$ consists of SEDs components that describe the observed dispersion of these objects weighted by the remaining free parameters $x_i$.

-This modeling arises from selecting a descriptive training sample and assuming a general type Ia supernova can be described as a linear combination of them.
-Next, applying a transformation to obtain an ordered basis and computing the amount of variability explained by the first few components enable us to reduce the dimensionality of the linear expansion while still describing a great amount of information about the initial set of objects.

-The SALT2 model proposes an analogous expression, keeping only the first two terms, and multiplying this expansion by an exponential of a free parameter, $c$, times a function of wavelength, a color law $CL(\lambda)$, the latter also being determined by the training process.
-The SALT2 model exploit the two main empirical correlations seen in these objects, luminosity correlation with light curve shape and luminosity correlation with color, both perceived by \citet{phillips1993absolute}.
-Their $M_0$ surface is identified as the mean surface of the training sample while $M_1$ allows for additional variation to the mean surface, being interpreted as a stretch-like feature, while the exponential term accounts for color variations, often without mention to the nature of this variation.

-The first step when obtaining a SALT2-like spectral time series model with an exponential term is to remove the reddening effect from the spectra and light curves inputted in the model training.
-This process relies on the assumption that dust and intrinsic variations affect the spectra in the same fashion, and by tuning the $R_V$ parameter from an extinction law such as CCM89, \citet{Cardelli1989}, or F99, \citet{Fitzpatrick1999}, it is possible to compensate for both effects.
-The phase independent reddening is then entirely described by this exponential term that deforms the time series templates along the wavelength axis.
-In this description $c$ contains a environmental dependent fraction of color that is not correlated with luminosity.
-In this case, two supernovae with the same exact parameters are not guaranteed to have the exact same luminosity.

-Following SALT2 and SNEMO, we chose not to distinguish reddening due to dust and intrinsic variations when constructing the model.
-Instead, we argue that if our sample is representative it should comprise a good range of supernova luminosities with different dust extinction contributions, making it still possible to standardize them even with non negligible dust extinction.
-On top of that, the distance modulus here derived removes the necessity of correlating the environmental dependent fraction of $c$ with luminosity variations.

-Using equation~(\ref{eq:restframeflux}) we can obtain the photometric flux model (m) in observer frame, $F_Y^{(m)}(p(1+z))$, see \citet{Kessler2009}, by integrating the spectroscopic flux, $\phi(p, \lambda; {\bf x})$, through a given bandpass $Y$ with observer frame transmission function $T_Y(\lambda)$:
+Using equation~(\ref{eq:restframeflux}) we can obtain the photometric flux model (m) in observer frame, to compare with observed data, $F_Y^{(m)}(p(1+z))$, see \citet{Kessler2009}, by integrating the spectroscopic flux, $\phi(p, \lambda; {\bf x})$, through a given bandpass $Y$ with observer frame transmission function $T_Y(\lambda)$:

-where $z$ is the redshift.
-It is important to reinforce our parameters can not be immediately recognized as stretch or color.
-For now, the fit parameters are non-physical parameters that corrects the type Ia supernova magnitude dispersion grounded on these object shared similarities.